oracle/weblogic-deploy-tooling/site/developer/developer_guide.md

 #### `folders`

-Nested WLST MBeans for the current MBean are listed here.
-Each has a domain model name, followed by its own JSON keyed elements.
+Nested WLST MBean types for the current MBean are listed here.
+Each has a domain model type name, followed by its own JSON keyed elements.

 #### `wlst_attributes_path`